List of tallest buildings in Taoyuan

 This list of tallest buildings in Taoyuan City ranks buildings in the Taiwanese city of Taoyuan by height.

 Taoyuan is the fifth largest city of Taiwan and has gradually developed into a modern metropolis in recent years, especially after the approval of the urban planning development of Taoyuan Aerotropolis.
 Many modern highrises have been built.
 Many of them are located in the modern central business districts Taoyuan District, as well as the rapid development of Luzhu District, Guishan District, and Bade District in recent years.
 Currently, the tallest building in Taoyuan is the 38–storey ChungYuet Royal Landmark, which rises 153 m and was completed in 2012.

 Tallest buildings in Taoyuan City

-As of April 2021, the list of buildings in New Taipei at least 100 m high is as follows according to Skyscraperpage, Emporis and the Council on Tall Buildings and Urban Habitat.
+As of December 2023, the list of buildings in Taoyuan at least 100 m high is as follows according to Skyscraperpage, Emporis and the Council on Tall Buildings and Urban Habitat.
 An equal sign (=) following a rank indicates the same height between two or more buildings.
 The "Year" column indicates the year of completion.
 The list includes only habitable buildings, as opposed to structures such as observation towers, radio masts, transmission towers and chimneys.